Joint Connectivity for Tactical Command and Control

 Modular Detachment Kit: Interoperability and Connectivity

-The C2-Hub Prototype: Mobility at the Edge
+Modular Detachment Kit Fires: Mobility at the Edge

 “If teams lose communications with headquarters, they can still operate in a networked way,” said Jeremiah Johnson, director of C2 mission systems at Booz Allen.
 “And the speed of implementation works to DOD’s advantage.
-All MDK-based solutions allow immediate connection with legacy systems, just as they are, using open APIs.
+All Modular Detachment Kit-based solutions allow immediate connection with legacy systems, just as they are, using open APIs.
 That saves time and money—and, for engineers, headaches, too.
 This is truly a revolutionary advance for tactical command and control.”

 Learn more about our Modular Detachment Kit